 In addition, interest rates have been at historically low levels for an extended period of time.
 The market for common shares of publicly traded REITs may be influenced by the distribution yield on their common shares (i.e., the amount of annual distributions as a percentage of the market price of their common shares) relative to market interest rates.
-Although current market interest rates remain low compared to historical levels, some market forecasts predict that interest rates will rise in the near term.
-For example, in December of 2015, the United States Federal Reserve raised its benchmark interest rate from 0 to 0.25%, and some industry analysts expect additional increases during 2016.
+Although current market interest rates remain low compared to historical levels, interest rates have recently risen and some market forecasts predict additional increases in the near term.
 If market interest rates increase, prospective purchasers of REIT common shares may seek to achieve a higher distribution yield, which we may not be able to, or may choose not to, provide.
-Thus, higher market interest rates could cause the market price of our common shares to decline.
+Thus, higher market interest rates could cause the market price of our common stock to decline.
+Additionally, higher market interest rates may adversely impact the market values of our hotels.